irmen/Pyro4/examples/chatbox/Readme.txt

 It runs another thread with the Pyro daemon that is listening for server chat messages, so that they can be printed while the main thread is still waiting for user input.

+Also note that this example makes use of Pyro's AutoProxy feature.
+Sending pyro objects 'over the wire' will automatically convert them into proxies so that the other side will talk to the actual object, instead of a local copy.
+So the client just sends the callback object to the server.